SuperOfficeDocs/superoffice-docs/docs/email/mailgun/index.md

 * We handle the volumes of sending your emails
 * We handle the email reputation management (?)
 * A prove that you are authorized sender for the domain
-* No more “sent via Mailgun.org” message in your emails.
+* No more "sent via Mailgun.org" message in your emails.
 * Establishing a positive email reputation for your own domain.

 ### Cons